ADA Title II Update Information

 Resources for Instructors

-In this new paradigm, instructors will be responsible for ensuring that their digital course materials are accessible in terms of the WCAG 2.1 standard.
+In this new paradigm, instructors will ensure that their digital course materials are accessible in terms of the WCAG 2.1 standard.
 To facilitate compliance, Research, Teaching, & Learning already provides tools, resources, and training for faculty and staff.
-For example, we offer several key tools (e.g., Ally, Sensus Access) and accessibility workshops (e.g., Accessibility and Inclusion in Teaching learning path).
-And we are in the planning stages for seeking other tools and developing more training resources in anticipation of meeting the needs around the ADA Title II requirements.
+For example, we offer several key tools (e.g., AllySensus Access) and accessibility workshops (e.g., Accessibility and Inclusion in Teaching Learning Path).
+We are in the planning stages of adopting other complementary tools to round out our offerings in areas such as PDF and STEM content remediation.
+As these new tools become available, we will make training resources available as part of their roll-out.
+Finally, we will soon publish a roadmap of our various efforts and relevant timelines relating to the ADA Title II requirements.
+Please check back frequently.